natgo/wt-wiki-scraper/wikitext-transpiled/ground/LOSAT.md

 * MGM-166s are kinetic penetrators and not reliant on HEAT charges, which can make it avoid most ATGM ERAs ** Extremely high penetration values at farther ranges
 * 12 missiles are highly effective and enough to deal with targets
-* Armour around the missile racks have over 150 mm of armour protection, making it resistant to most non-APFSDS autocannon fire
 * Missiles can be too fast for IRCM systems to react

 '''Cons:'''